 If more than one Code Holder expresses interest in becoming the Code Holder of the Stranded CO Code, the CNA shall assess the responses using the quantity of telephone numbers ported and ports pending to each Code Holder and other relevant factors (e.g., Part 1 requests for CO Codes) and shall consult with CRTC staff to select the Code Holder to which the CO Code should be reassigned.

 If no Code Holder is interested, the CNA shall assign the Stranded CO Code to the next applicant who requests a CO Code in that Exchange Area.
-The CNA shall provide appropriate direction for the NPAC, TRA and the Code Applicant
+The CNA shall provide appropriate direction for the NPAC, TRA and the Code Applicant.

 When reassigning the Stranded CO Code, the CNA shall coordinate with the NPAC, CLNPC, TRA, the Code Applicant and any other party, as appropriate.